TimVincii/Terrastorage/README.md

 * **Quick Stack** - Transfers items from the player's inventory into existing stacks in storage.
 * **Restock** - Transfers items from storage into existing stacks in the player's inventory.

-ℹ️ Items are combined up to their max stack size, so empty slots in the receiving inventory remain unaffected.
+⏺️ Items are combined up to their max stack size, so empty slots in the receiving inventory remain unaffected.

 ---